Joe Berry (second baseman)

-Joseph Howard Berry Jr. (December 31, 1894 – April 27, 1976) was an American Major League Baseball second baseman and pinch runner for the New York Giants from 1921 to 1922.
+Joseph Howard Berry Jr. (December 31, 1894 – April 27, 1976) was an American Major League Baseball (MLB) second baseman and pinch runner for the New York Giants from 1921 to 1922.
 At the University of Pennsylvania, he was an All-American football fullback and an intercollegiate pentathlon champion.

 He served in the United States Army during World War I and in the United States Marine Corps as a liaison officer in the South Pacific during World War II.
 He retired from the Marines as a colonel.

 Early life and education

 Berry was born on December 31, 1894, in Philadelphia, Pennsylvania.
 He graduated from Northeast Manual Training School.
 He attended Muhlenberg College for one year and transferred to the University of Pennsylvania in 1915.

 Berry was an All-American fullback for the University of Pennsylvania football team in 1916 and 1917 and played in the Rose Bowl.
 He was an intercollegiate pentathlon champion in track and field from 1915 to 1918.
 He played varsity baseball for Penn in 1916 and 1917 including as team captain in 1917.
 In the summer of 1916, he enlisted in the United States Army and served on the Mexican border.
 He was back in college by the Fall of 1916 and re-enlisted in 1917 at the end of the football season.
 After his service during World War I, he returned to Penn and received his degree from Wharton.